riku-ri/valign.nvim/README.md

 And strings/numbers after them were another group so they were at another align.

-And if operators are set to `cOperator` highlight group:
+And if operators are set to `cOperator` highlight group :
 ```vim
 :syntax match cOperator "?\|+\|-\|\*\|;\|:\|,\|<\|>\|&\||\|!\|\~\|%\|=\|)\|(\|{\|}\|\.\|\[\|\]\|/\(/\|*\)\@!"
 ```

-`:'<,'>Vsyntax` will generate the expected block:
+`:'<,'>Vsyntax` will generate the expected block :
 ```c
 int                   i           = 8 *               anot  ;
 static unsigned short cs          = 26 + 8 -          anot  ; /**/